lifebit-ai/jax-tutorial/README.md

 ## Agenda

 The following is a very rough agenda for the day.
-The coffee & lunch breaks will definitely be at the times stated here.
-However, we may find that different parts of the tutorial take us more or less time to get through the content than the times stated here:
+We may find that different parts of the tutorial take us more or less time to get through the content than the times stated here:

 ![agenda](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/jax-agenda.png)